DFHack/dfhack/docs/plugins/zone.rst

 :all:            Process all units.
 :count <n>:      Process only up to n units.
 :unassigned:     Not assigned to zone, chain or built cage.
 :minage <years>: Minimum age.
-Must be followed by number.
+Must be followed by a number.
 :maxage <years>: Maximum age.
-Must be followed by number.
+Must be followed by a number.
 :not:            Negates the next filter keyword.
 All of the keywords documented
                  below are negatable.
 :race:           Must be followed by a race RAW ID (e.g. BIRD_TURKEY, ALPACA,